Couple Dialog can feel weird. Partly because the speaking and listening is intentional.

 Is it to feel comfortable?

-Or have I come to improve in the way we communicate?
+Or have I come to improve the relationship?

 If you have come to get help for the relationship, and not for comfort, then ask yourself “Am I prepared to feel a little awkward and uncomfortable in order to improve the relationship?”